 What is the the meaning of Commodification Concept?

 Through commodification, the value of objects, services, and concepts is determined by their commercial potential.
 Within a capitalistic economy, commodification turns goods, services, ideas, nature, and personal information into tradable commodities.
-Arjun Appadurai explains that at its core level, a commodity is anything that has exchange value.
+Arjun Appadurai, an Indian-American anthropologist, explains that at its core level, a commodity is anything that has exchange value.
 In other words: if it has worth then it can be called a commodity!

 This process unifies multiple backgrounds – from economic relations to popular culture and intellectual properties – making it a strong force in determining a cultural perspective on exchangeable goods.
 Certain aspects of life, such as water and education, are seen by many to be too important for commodification; similarly, data, knowledge, information, human or animal lives, etc should not become objects of trading.
 The concept of commodification has been highly criticized on this basis.